 The estimated probabilities for each age in data derived from the Poisson regression model did not follow a straight line.
 If we were to take the natural log of the fitted values, they would follow a straight line.

 The estimated probabilities for each age in data derived from the logistic regression model also did not follow a straight line.
 If we were to take the natural log of the odds of SGA, they would follow a straight line.

+-1 for not overlaying the actual datapoints on top of the regression lines (to see variance)

+-1 for not stating how the logistic/Poisson regressions are very similar due to low probability of SGA

 8. Perform a logistic regression analyses of the distribution of the prevalence of SGA infants across groups defined by the logarithmically transformed maternal age.

 a.
 Provide formal inference for associations using odds ratio (OR: ratios of odds) and log transformed age.

+Grading: 7/10

 Method: